Ninja-Squad/ninja-squad.github.com/_posts/2018-05-04-what-is-new-angular-6.md

 author: cexbrayat
 tags: ["Angular 6", "Angular 5", "Angular", "Angular 2", "Angular 4"]
 description: "Angular 6 is out!
-Read about the new Ivy renderer, the tree-shakeable providers, the other small features and big changes!"
+Read about the new Ivy renderer, the tree-shakeable providers, RxJS 6, Angular Element, ElementRef, runtime i18n, and the other small features and big changes!"
 ---

 Angular&nbsp;6.0.0 is here!